Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 The story here is that we need to store a large number of user records.
 Each record contains username, age and a set of hobbies.
 (What's your favorite hobby by the way?)

-The data entry is model as the following:
+The data entry is modelled as the following:

 ```c++
 class Record {